 - homes and cottages

-We are keenly interested in environmental and land-use issues but seldom use material dealing with such issues as health care, education, social services, criminal justice and local politics.
+We seldom use material dealing with such issues as education, social services, criminal justice and local politics.

 We encourage writers to submit essays about the region, but they must go beyond a listing of all the reasons you love Northern Michigan.
-If you’d like to submit an essay, read some of our past pieces (most run in the departments “Up in Michigan” and “Reflections on Home”).
+If you’d like to submit an essay, read some of our past pieces (most run in the department “Up in Michigan”).
 We receive many that have a historical or nostalgic theme, which we’d like to round out with some contemporary topics.
 You may read some essays online here.

 We Value Research

 This is key.
-We need articles built with information.
+We need articles built with information and interviews.
 Many of the pieces we reject use writing style to fill in for information voids.
 That’s not to say we don’t appreciate style, but style and voice are strongest when used as vehicles for sound research.

 Please use it.

 One-time right to publish in our magazines and right to publish on our website, MyNorth.com.
 The online article may be shared in our e-newsletters and on social media.

 E-mail Submissions Preferred